StefanosPert/StefanosPert.github.io/README.md

-This is the source code is based to the publicly available code of Jon Barron's public academic website: https://jonbarron.info/.
+This is the personal website of Stefanos Pertigkiozoglou.

+The code was adjusted from Jon Barron's personal website https://jonbarron.info/